reactjs/react.dev/src/content/warnings/invalid-hook-call-warning.md

 <Note>

 In general, React supports using multiple independent copies on one page (for example, if an app and a third-party widget both use it).
-It only breaks if `require('react')` resolves differently between the component and the `react-dom` copy it was rendered with.
+It only breaks if `require('react')` resolves differently between the Component and the `react-dom` copy it was rendered with.

 </Note>